 The Kerlan Collection of Children's Literature at the University of Minnesota boasts one of the finest and largest archives of materials related to children's literature in the world.
-This past weekend, The Lost Art of Oz founder, Brady Schwind teamed with Bill Campbell of The Oz Enthusiast to revisit and photograph the Kerlan's collection of artwork drawn by original Oz book illustrators, W.W.
+The Lost Art of Oz founder, Brady Schwind has teamed with Bill Campbell of The Oz Enthusiast to revisit and photograph the Kerlan's collection of artwork drawn by original Oz book illustrators, W.W.
 Denslow and Dick Martin.

 Kerlan would, himself, directly reach out to authors and illustrators to solicit materials, and in the 1960s, was gifted photo stat copies of artwork drawn by Dick Martin for his 1960 retelling of L. Frank Baum's Visitors from Oz.